edwintye/k8s-local-env/README.md

   - jaeger

 ###### app
-  - empty namespace with istio sidecar injection enabled
+  - empty namespace with istio sidecar injection enabled; this is created via [modules/istio]

-Assuming that this is a local deployment, \<hostname\> will simply be `localhost`, and `localhost` will be used from herein in all the code blocks.
-Applications deployed with the annotation `kubernetes.io/ingress.class: nginx` will also be available at `localhost/path` where `/path` is the path defined in the ingress extension.

 ### Caveats
   - As the aim here is to effectively create a scratch environment, persistent storage is disabled for all the deployments.
+Elasticserach has a mount onto the `/data` location for temporary persistence but it will be deleted along with the rest of the setup.
   - Replication has been lowered to the bare minimum of 1 to reduce the resource consumption.
   - Things will fail and go missing because pods are transient and there is no protection/backup!